w3f/jamtestvectors/reports/README.md

 Both JSON and SCALE formats conform to the JAM ASN.1 [schema](../jam-types-asn/jam-types.asn) and this subsystem STF specific [schema](./reports.asn).

+## Authorization Pools Management

+This subsystem is **not responsible** for modifying the contents of the authorization pools, which are read-only within the scope of this STF.

+Any update to the pools is delegated to the dedicated ["authorizations"](../authorizations/README.md) subsystem, which is tasked with removing consumed items from the authorization pools and introduce new authorizers from the authorization queue.

 ## Tiny Vectors

 - [report_curr_rotation](./tiny/report_curr_rotation-1.json) 🟢